Page title

 This has highlighted the importance of public infrastructure which supports participation in physical activity outdoors, such as walking/cycling paths, trails, access to parks and beaches as well as ensuring facilities at these sites are kept clean and sanitized appropriately.

-Individuals who do not usually engage in outdoor recreation activities, do not feel safe leaving their neighborhood or place of residence may not know how to remain active or have the capacity to do so.
+Individuals who do not usually engage in outdoor recreation activities, do not feel safe leaving their neighbourhood or place of residence may not know how to remain active or have the capacity to do so.
 These community members would benefit from access to local information/resource packs, online information and ability to participate in online group challenges such as the 21-Day Push Up Challenge, The Great Backyard Campout or Teddy Bear Hunt for families.
 Campaigns such as Find 30 are a great source of inspiration for all fitness levels or spaces for working out in.

 Management of increased visitation to the region